-9.8m items dispensed in 2019/20 - and activities such as promoting healthy lifestyles, providing a place to return unwanted medicines, signposting people to other services and supporting people to care for themselves.
-In addition there is a move to increase the number and range of advanced (e.g. medicines use reviews, discharge medicines reviews and appliance reviews) and enhanced (e.g. Triage + Treat, INR monitoring, palliative care medication and Just in Case packs, influenza vaccination, substance misuse services) services offered by Community Pharmacies.

-- 4.3.11 The most recent Pharmaceutical Needs Assessment (October 2021) found that access to essential, advanced and enhanced pharmaceutical services and GP dispensing services is good to very good and no gaps in the current provision of these services has been identified. - 4.3.12 Financial Overview: Historically the University Health Board has been in deficit almost since its creation, having inherited this position from the West Wales system which preceded it. - 4.3.13 A great deal of work has been done over recent years to understand and improve this position.
+- 4.3.10 Community and dispensing GP practices are a key element of the delivery mechanism for more care close to home.
+There are 98 community pharmacies and 6 dispensing GP practices within Hywel Dda UHB, which provides a ratio of approximately 2.5 pharmacies per 10,000 population.
+This is higher than the average for Wales which is around 2.25.
+Essential Community Pharmacy activity includes the dispensing of prescriptions with over 9.8m items dispensed in 2019/20 and activities such as promoting healthy lifestyles, providing a place to return unwanted medicines, signposting people to other services and supporting people to care for themselves.
+In addition to this there is a move to increase the number and range of advanced (e.g. medicines use reviews, discharge medicines reviews and appliance reviews) and enhanced (e.g. Triage + Treat, INR monitoring, palliative care medication and Just in Case packs, influenza vaccination, substance misuse services) services offered by Community Pharmacies. - 4.3.11 The most recent Pharmaceutical Needs Assessment (October 2021) found that access to essential, advanced and enhanced pharmaceutical services and GP dispensing services is good to very good and no gaps in the current provision of these services has been identified4. - 4.3.12 Financial Overview: Historically the University Health Board has been in deficit almost since its creation, having inherited this position from the West Wales system which preceded it. - 4.3.13 A great deal of work has been done over recent years to understand and improve this position.
 This work has identified that £20m of additional costs result from our current configuration (£10m from at least one additional A&E and £10m from having at least one additional medical take relative to other Health Boards). - 4.3.14 The University Health Board had a deficit position of £24.9m in FY20/21.
-Revenue funding of £116m to offset the costs incurred due to COVID-19 during FY20/21 was received from Welsh Government.
+Revenue funding of £116m to offset the costs incurred due to COVID-19 during FY20/21 was received from WG.
 The University Health Board has failed to meet its statutory duty to breakeven over the latest 3-year period.
-However, improvements in financial control, alongside the financial recognition of the demographic challenges in 2018/19 together with additional £10m recurring funding in 2020/21, have contributed to a reduction year-on-year in the deficit position.

-4.3.15 Our revenue resource performance for the last three years is summarised below:
+However, improvements in financial control, alongside the financial recognition of the demographic challenges in 2018/19 together with additional £10m recurring funding in 2020/21 have contributed to a reduction year-on-year in the deficit position. - 4.3.15 Our revenue resource performance for the last three years is summarised below:

-2018/19 2019/20 2020/21 Total £'000 £'000 £'000 £'000 Net operating costs for the year 862,414 928,650 1,054,279 2,845,343 Less general ophthalmic services expenditure and other non-cash limited expenditure 1,722 1,400 1,889 5,011 Total operating expenses 864,136 930,050 1,056,168 2,850,354 Revenue Resource Allocation 828,698 895,107 1,031,258 2,755,063 Under/(over) spend against Allocation (35,438) (34,943) (24,910) (95,291)
+2018/19 2019/20 2020/21 Total £'000 £'000 £'000 £'000 Net operating costs for the year 862,414 928,650 1,054,279 2,845,343 Less general ophthalmic services expenditure and 1,722 1,400 1,889 5,011